 Female cheetahs are solitary, while males will form groups called coalitions.

 Cheetahs are carnivores and eat meat.
 Their diet consists of prey that has an average body weight between 51 and 123 pounds (23 to 56 kilograms).

 Male cheetahs in a coalition will work together to bring down large prey.

 Unlike other big cats, such as lions and tigers, cheetahs do not roar.
-However, they do make purr and communicate with chirping-like noises.
+However, they do purr and communicate with chirping-like noises.

 Cheetahs don’t have a specific mating season and breed throughout the year.
 On average, they have litters of three to five cubs (baby cheetahs).
 In some rare instances they can have up to eight cubs in a litter.

 Cheetahs are the fastest land animals on the planet.
-They can reach up to 70 mph (112 km/h) in short distance sprint.
+They can reach up to 70 mph (112 km/h) in a short distance sprint.
 While cheetahs are fast, they can only maintain fast running speeds for a short period of time.